How Long Should a Resume Be?

-Specifically for your work experience bullet points, focus on outlining your achievements and successes rather than just listing your job duties.
+Specifically for your work experience bullet points, focus on outlining your achievements, objectives, and successes rather than just listing your job duties.
 Quantify your accomplishments with numbers and data wherever possible to really impress potential employers - they likely already know generally what your job duties were from your job title so that information won’t be very useful.

 Keep Bullet Points Short

 Keep each bullet point to no more than two lines, and ideally a single line per bullet point.
 This will help keep your resume easily scannable and avoid a dense wall of text that might overwhelm a potential employer.
 The most succinct your bullet points are, the more digestible your resume will be overall.

 Be sure to target your resume for each position that you apply for rather than sending a generic resume to multiple employers.
 Look for keywords and phrases in the job posting that describe what the employer is looking for in an employee.
 Mirror those words and phrases in your resume and only include items that help demonstrate those particular skills, educational details, and/or experience level.

 This will not only help your resume pass applicant tracking system (ATS) scans, but it will also show employers that you read the job posting carefully and took the time to personalize your resume.
 Plus, it’ll help keep your resume to a manageable length if you assess each item in terms of how it relates to the keywords you’ve identified.